 *PE stands for Perceived Exertion.
 PE is simply a way of measuring your riding intensity (how hard it feels like your body is working).

 3. Determine Strengths and Weaknesses

-Depending on what type of riding and racing you do (cross country, endurance, sprints, etc.), you will want to focus on different areas of your power curve.
+Depending on what type of riding and racing you do, you will want to focus on different areas of your power curve.
 For example, a sprinter cares most about peak power over short periods of time.
-This might be 30 or 60 second power for example.
-An endurance rider cares more about 60 minute power for example.
+This might be 30 or 60 second power.
+An endurance rider will care more about 60-minute power.
 A power meter allows to you accurately assess your strengths and weaknesses in relation to your specific discipline.
 Then, using your training zones, you can look to maintain your strengths while improving any weaknesses.

 4. Can Make the Most of Limited Training Time